 Turn out onto a cooling rack when cooked.
 If glazing, do this whilst hot, by dissolving 1tspn icing sugar in 1tspn melted butter together, then brush onto the top of the loaf/loaves.

-You can eat it as it is, you can slice it and butter it if you’re feeling naughty or for a real treat you can serve it with custard.
+You can eat it as it is, you can slice it and butter it if you’re feeling naughty or for a real treat you can serve the chocolate spelt cakes with custard.
 It’s great for freezing too.
 I’ve ALWAYS got some in my freezer.